fivestars/git-hooks/README.md

-If your script cannot be run in parallel with another of the same git hook family, you may enforce this by calling the exported function "prevent-parallel" from within your script.
+If your script cannot be run in parallel with another of the same git hook family, you may enforce this by calling the exported function `prevent-parallel` from within your script.

 Example:
 ```